uk-gov-mirror/UKHomeOffice.end-tenancy/apps/end-tenancy/views/content/cookies.md

+# Cookies

+This service puts small files (known as ‘cookies’) onto your computer in order to:

 * remember what messages you’ve seen so you’re not shown them again
 * understand how you use the service so we can update and improve it
 * temporarily store information you enter to support your application